 - stating that you are not requesting access to other people’s personal information

-- being specific about what documents you want (for example, “I request access to all correspondence, reports and Environmental Impact Statements which led to Council’s decision to build a waterfall in Green Park”)
+- being specific about what documents you want (for example, “all correspondence, reports and Environmental Impact Statements about Council’s decision to build a waterfall in Green Park” instead of “all documents about the waterfall in Green Park”)

 Narrowing your request could also reduce the processing and access charges payable if the agency decides it can process it.